RusFortunat/Intelligent-Asteroids-Shooter/README.md

 ## Installation

 This is a Java desktop application that was written with JavaFX.
-Therefore, to install and run the application you will need to have [Maven](https://maven.apache.org/download.cgi), [JDK 23](https://www.oracle.com/java/technologies/downloads/#jdk23-linux), and latest [JavaFX](https://gluonhq.com/products/javafx/) on your machine.
-Assuming you have all three (and added all to your PATH as well), use the following command to generate .jar file that is needed for app execution:
+Therefore, after cloning the project, to install and run the application you will need to have [Maven](https://maven.apache.org/download.cgi), [JDK 23](https://www.oracle.com/java/technologies/downloads/#jdk23-linux), and [JavaFX](https://gluonhq.com/products/javafx/) on your machine.
+Assuming you have all three (and added maven & JDK to your PATH as well), use the following command to generate .jar file that is needed for app execution:
 ```
 mvn install
 ```